jameshughesmagnif/emergency_compliment/readme.md

 ## Mission…

-Create your own version of [Emergency Compliment](http://emergencycompliment.com/), except making the compliments WDI-themed.
+Create your own version of [Emergency Compliment](http://emergencycompliment.com/), except making the angularComp WDI-themed.
 When a user visits the site, they should be greeted with a WDI-themed compliment to cheer them up.

 Create a new directory called `emergency_compliment` that holds your Sinatra app.
 Within this folder, create the following files: